zaiisao/Documentation/en/Interactive Broadcast/rate_call_apple.md

 ## Implementation

-Before proceeding, ensure that you implement a basic video call or live broadcast in your project.
-See [Start a Call](../../en/Interactive%20Broadcast/start_call_ios.md)/[Start a Live Broadcast](../../en/Interactive%20Broadcast/start_live_ios.md) for details.
+Before proceeding, ensure that you implement a basic video call or live interactive streaming in your project.
+See [Start a Call](../../en/Interactive%20Broadcast/start_call_ios.md)/[Start Live Interactive Video Streaming](../../en/Interactive%20Broadcast/start_live_ios.md) for details.

 To rate the call: